David Lynch: 1967–1977: Early career and feature debut

 Lynch left the Pennsylvania Academy of the Fine Arts after three semesters and in 1970 moved with his wife and daughter to Los Angeles, where he began studying filmmaking at the AFI Conservatory, a place he later called "completely chaotic and disorganized, which was great ... you quickly learned that if you were going to get something done, you would have to do it yourself.
 They wanted to let people do their thing."
 He began writing a script for a proposed work, Gardenback, that had "unfolded from this painting I'd done".
 In this venture he was supported by a number of figures at the Conservatory, who encouraged him to lengthen the script and add more dialogue, which he reluctantly agreed to do.
 All the interference on his Gardenback project made him fed up with the Conservatory and led him to quit after returning to start his second year and being put in first-year classes.
 AFI dean Frank Daniel asked Lynch to reconsider, believing that he was one of the school's best students.
 Lynch agreed on the condition that he could create a project that would not be interfered with.
 Feeling that Gardenback was "wrecked", he set out on a new film, Eraserhead.

 Eraserhead was planned to be about 42 minutes long (it ended up being 89 minutes), its script was only 21 pages, and Lynch was able to create the film without interference.
 He recalled its origin: "My original image was of a man's head bouncing on the ground, being picked up by a boy and taken to a pencil factory.
-I don’t know where it came from."
+I don't know where it came from."
 Filming began on May 29, 1972, at night in some abandoned stables, allowing the production team (which was largely Lynch and some of his friends, including Sissy Spacek, Jack Fisk, cinematographer Frederick Elmes, and sound designer Alan Splet) to set up a camera room, green room, editing room, sets, as well as a food room and a bathroom.
 The AFI gave Lynch a $10,000 grant, but it was not enough to complete the film, and under pressure from studios after the success of the relatively cheap feature film Easy Rider, it was unable to give him more.
 Lynch was then supported by a loan from his father and money that he earned from a paper route that he took up, delivering The Wall Street Journal.
 Not long into Eraserheads production, Lynch and Peggy amicably separated and divorced, and he began living full-time on set.
 In 1977, Lynch married Jack Fisk's sister Mary Fisk.
 In 1973, Lynch's sister suggested he try Transcendental Meditation.
-It proved a revelation, and Lynch claimed "to never have missed a session since: twenty minutes, twice a day."
+It proved a revelation, and Lynch said he had never "missed a session since: twenty minutes, twice a day."